 The Rawhide Riata is available from time to time at Capriola’s.
-These are rare collector’s items available in 60 to 80 foot ropes mostly 4 plait and are suitable for roping.
+These are rare collector’s items available in 60 ft 4 plait and are suitable for roping.
 As an extreme rarity sometimes we find a 6 plait riata, which we can then make available.

 Please Call for availability